wwfyde/dify-docs/en/features/logs.md

 Please ensure that your application complies with local regulations when collecting user data.
 The common practice is to publish a privacy policy and obtain user consent.
 {% endhint %}

-The **Logs** feature is designed to observe and annotate the performance of Dify applications.
-Dify records logs for all interactions with the application, whether through the WebApp or API.
+The **Logs** feature is designed to observe and annotate the performance of MoLook applications.
+MoLook records logs for all interactions with the application, whether through the WebApp or API.
 If you are a Prompt Engineer or LLM operator, it will provide you with a visual experience of LLM application operations.

 ### Using the Logs Console